KAWARASAKI GONJÛRÔ II

 Career:

-1885: he appears on stage for the first time, receving the name of Ichikawa Kaoru I and playing the role of Kan Shûsai in the "Terakoya" scene of the classic "Sugawara Denju Tenarai Kagami".
+1885: he appeared on stage for the first time, receving the name of Ichikawa Kaoru I and playing the role of Kan Shûsai in the "Terakoya" scene of the classic "Sugawara Denju Tenarai Kagami".

 Comments: